openturns/openturns/python/doc/theory/meta_modeling/functional_chaos.rst

-Monte Carlo (MC) simulation, i.e. by evaluating the model :math:`h` at a large number of realizations :math:`\vect{x}^{(i)}` of :math:`\vect{X}` and then by estimating the empirical distribution of the corresponding sample of model output :math:`h(\vect{x}^{(i)})`.
+Monte Carlo (MC) simulation, i.e. by evaluating the model :math:`h` at a large number of realizations :math:`\vect{x}^{(i)}` of :math:`\vect{X}` and then by estimating the empirical distribution of the corresponding model output sample :math:`h(\vect{x}^{(i)})`.
 However, the MC method may require a large number of model evaluations, i.e. a great computational cost, in order to obtain accurate results.